xlcnd/isbntools/README.rst

    valid (recent) issued ISBNs.
 The solution? **Update isbntools often**!

-Any issue that you would like to report, please do it at github_.
+Any issue that you would like to report, please do it at github_ (if you are a dev) or at twitter_ (if you are an end user).

 ISBN